informationgrid/ingrid-editor/Extensions.md

    }
    ```

-   NOTE: The interface provides a default getter for the extension's `id` property, which is useful, if instances are created with spring's `@Autowired` mechanism.
+   NOTE: The interface provides a default getter for the extension's `id` property, which is useful, if instances are created with Spring's `@Autowired` mechanism.

 2. **Define the extension point** to which the  export format extensions will be registered: